gatesphere/blog-new/pages/2014/03/10/on-legacy-lock-in.md

 ---
-date: 10/03/2014
+date: 2014-03-10
-tags: networking, rfc, email, legacy, lock-in, sctp, protocols, folly
+tags: [networking, rfc, email, legacy, lock-in, sctp, protocols, folly]
 title: On Legacy Lock-in

 The internet is grand achievement in human history -- I refuse to budge on this point.
 It has enabled the entire world to connect, share information, circumvent censorship, and spread creativity and research in a completely unprecidented manner.
 And for the most part, it works great... just try not to fall down the rabbit hole and think too hard about what problems the future holds...